Skip to main content

 Raft building

 Do your students have a creative mind?
 Well this is the activity for them!
 They must work together to create a raft using only the materials provided.
-It’s a great opportunity for students to get their creative juices flowing as they collaborate in this tricky task.
+It’s a great opportunity for students to get their creative juices flowing as they collaborate on this tricky task.

 We offer plenty of engaging learning activities and adventures when you book a residential school trip with PGL.
 Our camps are so much fun for students and make for an unforgettable time!